Please update your browser.

 - The Firm’s Chief Risk Officer shall report to the CEO and the Risk Committee.

 - The Risk Committee shall consult with the CEO and shall approve the appointment, evaluation, replacement, reassignment, or dismissal of the Chief Risk Officer.
-The Risk Committee or its Chair shall consult with the CEO and the Compensation & Management Development Committee or its Chair and approve the compensation and succession planning of the Chief Risk Officer.
+The Risk Committee or its Chair shall consult with the CEO and the Compensation & Management Development Committee or its Chair and shall approve the compensation, non-financial performance objectives and succession planning of the Chief Risk Officer.
 The Risk Committee shall also review the performance and approve the succession planning of the Chief Risk Officer’s direct reports.